Skip to contents

 Load the Toolkit

-Point to Your Whole-Slide Image
+Point to a Large Image

 file_exists(wsi_path)

-Cache a Pretrained Model
+Load a Pretrained Model

-model <- from_pretrained('inclusions_shell')
+model <- from_pretrained(

-Run SAHI Inference with Custom Strides
+Run SAHI Inference

 output_dir <- path("results", path_file(path_ext_remove(wsi_path)))